 The Company is a development stage life sciences company focused on meeting the need for accurate, fast, inexpensive and scalable tests for detecting and diagnosing cancer and other diseases.
 We are in the development stage of our operations and are in the process of discovering and developing blood-based diagnostic tests intended for future commercialization through various channels within the United States and eventually throughout the world.
-We are currently developing six blood test product prototypes.
-Each product that we are developing can be commercialized for two distinct markets, the clinical in-vitro diagnostics ("IVD") market and the research use only ("RUO") market.
-Commercializing products on the RUO market means that we intend to sell our future products to medical schools, universities and commercial research and development departments for research use only.
+The Company has developed fifteen blood test assays.
+Each assay that we have developed can be commercialized for two distinct markets, the clinical in-vitro diagnostics ("IVD") market and the research use only ("RUO") market.
+Commercializing products on the RUO market means that we intend to sell our products to medical schools, universities and commercial research and development departments for research use only.
 Products placed on the RUO market may be used for any research purpose, even if the products are being studied or tested for uses other than those intended.
 RUO products, however, are not to be used for patient diagnosis.
 Commercializing products on the IVD market means that we intend to sell our future products to be used in hospitals, clinics, etc. for patient diagnosis.
-None of the products that we are currently developing are available on either market.
+None of the assays that we are currently developing are available for sale on the IVD market

-Currently, there are very few blood tests available to detect cancer.
-The current blood tests available are primarily the prostate specific antigen ("PSA") test for prostate cancer and the septin-9 test for colon cancer.
-The PSA test has very poor diagnostic accuracy (detects approximately 70% of prostate cancers and misdiagnoses about 30% of healthy men as positive for cancer) but is widely used because it is the best product currently available.
-The septin-9 colon cancer test has better diagnostic accuracy (detects approximately 70% of colon cancers and misdiagnoses about 10% of healthy people as positive for cancer) but is extremely expensive and technically complex.
-There are currently no blood tests for detecting lung cancer.
+Currently, there are very few blood tests for diagnosis of cancer in common clinical use.
+The current blood tests available for diagnosing cancer are primarily the prostate specific antigen ("PSA") test for prostate cancer and the septin-9 test for colon cancer.
+The PSA test has poor diagnostic accuracy (detects approximately 70% of prostate cancers and misdiagnoses about 30% of healthy men as positive for cancer) but is widely used because it is the best product currently available.
+The septin-9 colon cancer test has better diagnostic accuracy (detects approximately 70% of colon cancers and misdiagnoses about 10% of healthy people as positive for cancer) but is relatively expensive and technically complex.
+There are currently no blood tests for diagnosing lung cancer.
 Pancreatic cancer is currently not detectable by any means prior to symptomatic presentation of the patient by which time the disease is advanced and the patient life expectancy is short (a matter of a small number of months).

-We do not anticipate earning revenues until such time as we able to fully market our intended products on either the RUO or IVD clinical diagnostics market.
+We do not anticipate earning significant revenues until such time as we able to fully market our intended products on either the RUO or IVD clinical diagnostics market.
 For these reasons, our auditors stated in their report on our audited financial statements that they have substantial doubt that we will be able to continue as a going concern without further financing.
 The ability of the Company to continue as a going concern is dependent upon its ability to successfully accomplish its plan of operations described herein and eventually attain profitable operations.